ermongroup/fairgen/README.md

 ## 1) Data setup:
-(a) Download the CelebA dataset here (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) into the `data/` directory (if elsewhere, note the path for step b)
+(a) Download the CelebA dataset here (http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) into the `data/` directory (if elsewhere, note the path for step b).
+Of the download links provided, choose `Align&Cropped Images` and download the `img_align_celeba` folder.

 (b) Preprocess the CelebA dataset for faster training:
 ```